alexthescott/PythonPlayground/README.md

-# Python Playground
+# Python Playground CSE 20 MSI Winter 2020
-Python3 Questions and Examples designed around CSE 20
+Python3 Questions and Examples 🐍

+if you have questions, atscott@ucsc.edu is my email